danielharrell/open-eyes-lect-2017-18/Open.md

 if eyes were open like jars nonetheless, then why would we *see* outside us rather than suffer it in blindness?
 For as we noted before, an open jar's inside risks being spoiled by the outside.
-Why should the outside not then pose a similar threat to eyes that stay open?
+Why should the outside not pose a similar threat to eyes that stay open?
 Yet in this respect, the outside is something that our power of sight protects us from, just as our organs of sight protect us by staying